And now, a list of beliefs to be completed by a Performer in the dark to an Audience with a flashlight.

 I believe that every audience member’s role is unique, just as every character played by every actor.

-I believe that the audience wants the play to succeed, and their role, the work they do as the audience, is to support the outcome that they hope for.
+I believe that the audience wants the play to succeed.
+Their role, the work they do as the audience, is to support the outcome that they hope for.
 I want to put the audience into this place of engagement.
 You do want me to continue doing push-ups (or other physical activity), yes?

 I believe that every audience member is encountering something in a place that you nor I can ever fully understand.
 The things that make us unique are our experiences, our relationships, and how we choose to spend our excess energy.
 In other words, the things that make those audience members unique is capital-L “Life” and capital-L “Love.”
 The same goes for characters.